roycruse/Atomic-RC-Swordfish-GM3-Moonlight-LR-Build/README.md

-My attempt at cramming alot of stuff in a not giant plane :/
+My attempt at cramming alot of stuff into a not giant plane :/

 here goes.....